FC Hansa Rostock: Stadium

 The original Ostseestadion was built in 1954, with the participation of several hundred citizens of Rostock who helped for free.
 The first international match in the Ostseestadion of East Germany was on 26 September 1956.
 In 2001, the stadium was refurbished and modified to accommodate 30,000 spectators.

 Reserve team

-The club's reserve team, F.C.
-Hansa Rostock II, has played as high as Regionalliga level, last playing in the Regionalliga Nord in 2009–10.
+The club's reserve team, FC Hansa Rostock II, has played as high as Regionalliga level, last playing in the Regionalliga Nord in 2009–10.
 The team currently plays in the tier five NOFV-Oberliga Nord.
 It first reached Oberliga level in 1992 and has won three league championships at this level, in 2000, 2005 and 2012.

-In 1998, 2005 and 2006, it also won the Mecklenburg-Vorpommern Cup, the local cup competition in Mecklenburg-Vorpommern, and qualified for the first round of the DFB-Pokal through this but never advanced past the first round.
+In 1998, 2005 and 2006, it also won the Mecklenburg-Vorpommern Cup, the local cup competition in Mecklenburg-Vorpommern, and qualified for the first round of the DFB-Pokal through this, but never advanced past its first round.